cabalism/updo/README.md

 ## SHA256 Map Generation Method

-With these snippet from `project-files.mk`, we can switch methods for generating `ghc-x.y.z.sha256map.nix`.
+With this snippet from `project-files.mk`, we can switch between two methods of generating `ghc-x.y.z.sha256map.nix`.

 ```make
 # How to generate nix/services/stackProject/sha256map.nix?